jcaw/theme-magic/README.md

 ### MacOS

-Theoretically, `theme-magic` should work on MacOS, but I don't have the ability to test it.
-If anyone has access to a Mac and can test, please [let me know](https://github.com/jcaw/theme-magic/issues/11) the results!
+`theme-magic` [also works](https://github.com/jcaw/theme-magic/issues/11) on MacOS. iTerm2 should inherit from the exported Emacs theme.
+You will need to call `wal -R` to refresh when the terminal restarts.